exercism/docs/building/configlet/format.md

 These files are more readable if they have a consistent formatting Exercism-wide, and so configlet has a `fmt` command for rewriting a track's JSON files in a canonical form.

-The `fmt` command currently only operates on the exercise `.meta/config.json` files, but it is likely to operate on all the track JSON files in the future.
+The `fmt` command currently operates on the exercise `.meta/config.json` files and the track `config.json` file, but it is likely to operate on all the track JSON files in the future.

 ## Usage